castorini/pyserini/docs/conceptual-framework.md

 Here, we are using a dictionary comprehension to generate a new dictionary that only contains the keys (terms) that appear in _both_ the query and the document.
 Then we sum up the values (i.e., the term weights) to arrive at the query-document score.
+This is exactly the inner product of the `multihot_qvec` and `bm25_vec` vectors since `multihot_qvec` is a vector of zeros and ones.
-This is exactly the inner product, and you should get exactly the same query-document score.
+You should get exactly the same query-document score.

 Let's try searching with the same query using Lucene: